Terms & Conditions, and Other Information

 You are not allowed to bring alcoholic drinks or glass containers of any sort on to the main event arena.
 You may bring your own alcohol on to the campsite.

 GTSF is an inclusive festival.
-We do not tolerate any actions or insignia which may be threatening or offensive to minority groups.
+We do not tolerate any actions or insignia which may be threatening or offensive to minority groups (this includes US Confederate flags and Nazi insignia).
 We will exclude anyone we feel is acting in an oppressive way, and reserve the right to remove any insignia/flags which, in our opinion, have such overtones.

 We have an accessible camping area and disabled parking.
 Qualifying personal assistants are entitled to a free ticket.
 See here.